-- O1 To encourage the provision of awnings that have regard to existing awnings on adjacent buildings and the predominant awning form in that part of the streetscape - O2 To encourage awnings that possess high quality architectural design that compliments the architecture of its building while also enhancing the visual quality of the streetscape - O3 To ensure there is an integration of awning height, style and detail to provide visual continuity and weather protection. - O4 To ensure that awnings are designed and constructed with structural integrity to protect the public from injury or death that may result from the structural failure of awnings - O5 To ensure that awnings are functionally designed and promote adequate weather protection for pedestrians. - O6 All awning designs are to comply with the provisions of the Wagga Wagga Awnings Policy (POL 050).
+- O2 To encourage awnings that possess high quality architectural design that compliments the architecture of its building while also enhancing the visual quality of the streetscape - O3 To ensure there is an integration of awning height, style and detail to provide visual continuity and weather protection. - O4 To ensure that awnings are designed and constructed with structural integrity to protect the public from injury or death that may result from the structural failure of awnings - O5 To ensure that awnings are functionally designed and promote adequate weather protection for pedestrians. - O6 All awning designs are to comply with the provisions of the Wagga Wagga Awnings Policy (POL 050).

 - C1 Awnings supported by timber or metal posts are to have a corrugated metal roof without bullnose.
 Awnings are to be a minimum height of 2600mm.
-Awnings are to be a minimum 2400mm width from the property line extending over the pavement to the edge of the footpath road kerb (providing minimum 600mm clearance for vehicles from pavement edge and should match any adjoining posts). - C2 Cantilevered or suspended awnings are to be a minimum height of 3000mm above footpath and have a minimum width of 2400mm from the building edge. - C3 The height of the fascia shall be minimum 300mm, maximum 450mm - C4 Roll up canvas blinds are permitted to be suspended from the outer edge of the awning.
+Awnings are to be a minimum 2400mm width from the property line extending over the pavement to the edge of the footpath road kerb (providing minimum 600mm clearance for vehicles from pavement edge and should match any adjoining posts). - C2 Cantilevered or suspended awnings are to be a minimum height of 3000mm above footpath and have a minimum width of 2400mm from the building edge. - C3 The height of the fascia shall be minimum 300mm, maximum 450mm. - C4 Roll up canvas blinds are permitted to be suspended from the outer edge of the awning.
 The blinds shall provide a minimum clearance of 2600mm above the footpath level.
 Blinds shall not be used for advertising purposes. - C5 For new buildings proposing the installation of an awning, to avoid additional water flow into street gutters and reduce potential for localised flooding, stormwater is not to drain into the street gutters and shall be plumbed directly into the properties existing storm water system. - C6 For any existing buildings that proposed to install an awning but cannot plumb directly into the existing stormwater system, all downpipes shall be concealed to ensure that gutters cannot be viewed from the street. - C7 Awning gutters are to be constructed so that they are not visible from the footpath or are integral to the awning structure and coloured to suit. - C8 Air conditioners, heaters and similar items should not be mounted on street awnings or the front facades of buildings.
-Consideration may be given to the mounting of heating/cooling appliances underneath the awning if the height of the appliance can comply with the controls in this sections and public health and safety can be protected.
+Consideration may be given to the mounting of heating/cooling appliances underneath the awning if the height of the appliance can comply with the controls in this sections and public health and safety can be protected. - C10 Signage shall be integrated into the awning design and not extend past the edges of any fascia, post or other awning element and be in accordance with the DCP advertising provisions. - C11 Original verandahs, awnings and shop fronts on heritage items or in the heritage conservation area shall be retained and conserved.

-- Glazed awnings are not encouraged because they typically do not provide effective sun control, and also because they require extensive maintenance to ensure an attractive streetscape - Under awning lighting is encouraged to provide afterhours safety and security - The height of awnings and depth of fascia should match that of adjacent awnings
+- Glazed awnings are not encouraged because they typically do not provide effective sun control, and also because they require extensive maintenance ensure to an attractive streetscape - Under awning lighting is encouraged to provide afterhours safety and security - The height of awnings and depth of fascia should match that of adjacent awnings